eam-00/Linux-Notes/Docker/docker-index.md

         docker rm mydockerimage

+If running, you can force the deletion of the container using the -f flag:

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.